loginom/loginom-help-en-omegat/data/processors/transformation/java-script/input-tables.md

 - row is a row index.
 It takes the value of the `number` type.
 - col is a column index or name.
 It takes the value of the `number` or `string` type.

-The method returns the boolean `true` value, if the column in the set string has the null value.
+The method returns the boolean `true` value if the column in the set string has the null value.
 Otherwise, the `false` value returns.

 %/spoiler%